MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 The architecture of the SAP on Azure landing zone accelerator varies by organization.
 Technical considerations and design recommendations lead to configurations that are unique to your organization's specific scenario.
 The recommendations that this article describes can lead to an architecture that will put your organization on a path to sustainable scaling.

 The SAP on Azure landing zone accelerator is modular.
-You can customize environmental variables.
+You can customize environment variables.
 The customizable approach to landing zones includes the following assets to support your planning and implementation:

 - [Design guidelines](#design-guidelines)
 - [Architecture](#architecture)